AGTTeam/MonoPriData/patch_readme.txt

 -A copy of the original game in .iso or .wbfs format

 Method:
-1) Unzip 'MonopriPatch', and copy the contents of the 'patch' folder to {user dir}/Dolphin Emulator/Load/Riivolution
+1) Unzip 'MonopriPatch', and copy the contents of the 'patch' folder to %APPDATA%/Dolphin Emulator/Load/Riivolution (If you previously had an older version of Dolphin installed, this can instead be found at %USERPROFILE%/Documents/Dolphin Emulator/Load/Riivolution.
+You may need to create the "Riivolution" folder if it does not exist.)
 2) If this is your first-time using Dolphin, run it and double-click where prompted to set the game directory to the folder where your copy of the game is stored.
-If you can see other games in the list but not Monotone Princess, be sure to check your paths by going to Config > Paths.
+If you can see other games in the list but not Monotone Princess, be sure to check your paths by going to Config > Paths
 3) Find 'ソウルイーターモノトーンプリンセス' in your games list and right click, then select "Start with Riivolution Patches...".
 If done correctly, Dolphin should automatically pick up the patch, but if not, you can also manually navigate to the 'monopri.xml' file by choosing "Open Riivolution XML..."
-4) Make sure the 'Translation Patch' is enabled, and start the game!
+4) Enable the 'Translation Patch' in the dropdown menu *OPTIONAL* You can use the "Save as Preset" button to create a new entry in your game list with the translation patch automatically applied, rather than needing to 'start it with Riivolution Patches' every time.
+If you opt to use this, make sure to select the new entry rather than the original game, else it will still appear in Japanese.
+5) Launch the game, and enjoy!

                          ============================
                                   ISO METHOD